carbon-language/carbon-lang/llvm/docs/HowToCrossCompileLLVM.rst

    This is not a problem, since Clang/LLVM libraries are statically linked anyway, it shouldn't affect much.

 #.
-The ARM libraries won't be installed in your system, and possibly
+The ARM libraries won't be installed in your system.
-   not easily installable anyway, so you'll have to build/download them separately.
    But the CMake prepare step, which checks for dependencies, will check the *host* libraries, not the *target* ones.
+Below there's a list of some dependencies, but your project could have more, or this document could be outdated.
+You'll see the errors while linking as an indication of that.

+   Debian based distros have a way to add ``multiarch``, which adds a new architecture and allows you to install packages for those systems.
+See https://wiki.debian.org/Multiarch/HOWTO for more info.

+   But not all distros will have that, and possibly not an easy way to install them in any anyway, so you'll have to build/download them separately.

-   A quick way of getting the libraries is to download them from a distribution repository, like Debian (http://packages.debian.org/wheezy/), and download the missing libraries.
+   A quick way of getting the libraries is to download them from a distribution repository, like Debian (http://packages.debian.org/jessie/), and download the missing libraries.
 Note that the ``libXXX`` will have the shared objects (``.so``) and the ``libXXX-dev`` will give you the headers and the static (``.a``) library.
 Just in